marlieer/ubco-videos/readme.md

 ## Undergraduate - University of British Columbia

-The backend github repo can be found at https://github.com/marlieer/Python-Webcrawler
+The backend github repo can be found at https://github.com/marlieer/Python-Webcrawler The complete Thesis can be found in the pdf titled "Honours in Computer Science"

 ### Abstract

 This study was conducted to develop a personalized recommender system for YouTube videos.
 The system initially collects and ranks YouTube videos on educational classroom topics and displays them to students.